andriiholubenko/TestTask/README.md

 ## Connection
-After creating all the resources, you need to run the following commands to connect to the virtual machine: az login terraform output -raw vm_private_key > key.pem chmod 600 key.pem
+After creating all the resources, need to run the following commands to connect to the virtual machine: az login terraform output -raw vm_private_key > key.pem chmod 600 key.pem